zhupailiangx/BuildHashTable_Sample/README.md

 ### Set Target Properties

-The following is a comparison of setting and not setting the attribute A=b
+The following is a comparison of setting and not setting the attribute SYCL_ENABLE_DEFAULT_CONTEXTS=1.

 <table border=0 cellpadding=0 cellspacing=0 width=517 style='border-collapse:
  collapse;table-layout:fixed;width:388pt'>